Postgraduate Certificate Teaching in Higher Education

 Funding

-• If completing the course is a contractual requirement this will be funded centrally by the university.
-If this is not a requirement of your contract you will need to explore funding options with your line manager.
+If completing the course is a contractual requirement this will be funded centrally by the university and there is no requirement to complete a SIFF form.
+If this is not a requirement of your contract you will need to explore institute funding options with your line manager.

 Entry requirements